chanym/yara/README.md

 # yara

-This will be a respository where I will store my yara rules for sharing
+This will be a respository where I will store my yara rules created using yargen and modified according to the payload characteristic